Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 > ℹ️ Load order dictates the priority a given mod's plugins have over the mods' plugins loaded before them.
 This is handled by **loadorder.txt**.

 ### Settings config
+> All keybinds are designed to be played with a 5 Button mouse, see ["Sigourns Original Keybindings"](https://github.com/Sigourn/fabulousnewvegas/blob/main/main.md#mod-keybindings).

 The following settings need to be configured after you've already started a new save, using the in-game **Settings** option.